 The Celtic Symbol for Family

-The meaning of this Celtic Knot is that, with no beginning and no end, it represents unity and eternal spiritual life.
+This Celtic Knot meaning is that, with no beginning and no end, it represents unity and eternal spiritual life.
 The symbols line interweaves through the circle in an unbroken flow.

 It also represents the unity of spirit when enclosed in a circle.
 The circle protects it, so the symbolic spirit cannot be broken.